 As for the benefits of lithium, it has been shown that it can improve the performance of batteries, allowing for longer charge durations and greater energy efficiency.
 Additionally, lithium is a lightweight and highly reactive element, making it ideal for use in electronic applications.

 Lithium ions are lithium atoms with a positive electrical charge due to the loss of one or more electrons.
 These ions are widely used in the manufacture of rechargeable lithium-ion batteries, which are essential for portable electronic devices such as mobile phones, laptops and tablets, as well as electric vehicles.

-At SQM Lithium we are dedicated to the production and sale of chemical and mineral products, including lithium ions.
+At SQM Lithium we are dedicated to the extraction, sustainable production and sale of chemical and mineral products, including lithium ions.
 We extract lithium from the salt flats in northern Chile, where one of the largest lithium reserves in the world is located.
 We then process the lithium to produce different types of products, including lithium hydroxide and lithium carbonate, which are used by the battery industry to make lithium-ion cells.
 Our company, SQM Lithium, is one of the world's leading lithium producers and plays an important role in supplying lithium for the manufacture of lithium-ion batteries.

 It is relevant to differentiate how and the ways in which lithium is extracted and the associated effects and impact on man and the environment.
 At SQM we rigorously align ourselves with different international standards in lithium production, by showing how lithium is extracted in a sustainable, ecological and socially responsible manner, respecting the communities and ecosystems of the area.